l3nz/SlicedBread/README.md

 		ch.loway.oss.sbDemos.helloWorld.HelloWorld
 ----

-It basically spawns a couple of thereads and sends each a simple message so that one prints "Hello" and the other "World".
+It basically spawns a couple of threads and sends each a simple message so that one prints "Hello" and the other "World".

 The output looks something like: